 Less than 60% Growth in Retirement for Canadians

 For even more conservative portfolios, you should increase exposure to broad bonds (ZAG/ZDB/HBB), and reduce the growth ETFs in the same proportions.

 As we live longer and can expect retirements of 30 years or more, it can be damaging to invest in an overly cautious manner.
 We need the growth side to propel our portfolios through good markets which increases our downside tolerance in poorer markets.

 Even the most complex portfolio, just seven ETFs will do the trick.
 This is why I am always hesitant when individual investors have dozens of different holdings.
-I believe most investors, including professionals, would be hard-pressed to sustainably beat these portfolios after fees.
+I believe most investors, including professionals, would be hard-pressed to consistently beat these portfolios after fees.

 The total fees on these portfolios sits in the mid-teen bps.
-This means on a $1,000,000 portfolio, all those holdings are managed for around $150 a month.
+This means on a $1,000,000 portfolio all those holdings are managed for around $150 a month.
 Unbelievably cheap!

 At current prices, these portfolios will generate 2.0 - 2.5% in dividends and interest income.
 This means the remaining part of your portfolio income will be realized capital gains.

 Comments & Questions

 All comments are moderated before being posted for public viewing.
 Please don't send in multiple comments if yours doesn't appear right away.
 It can take up to 24 hours before comments are posted.